 Fortunately, those who want to shed some pounds don’t have to cut out liquid treats entirely.
 The key is knowing how caloric the drinks are, treating some icy concoctions as desserts rather than morning pick-me-ups, and finding tasty alternatives.

 Williams recommends pairing fizzy water with a small amount of fruit juice.
 Or, if you’re in the mood for something warm and sweet (like a latte), try limiting the amount of sugar or syrup.
 In fact, most coffee shops will put in half the amount of syrup if asked.
 Also, start to re-train your palette to appreciate non-fat or soy milk.

 If you’re craving juice, be mindful of the sugar content and don’t overdo it.
-If you’re in the mood for a frozen treat, a smoothie made from actual fruit is a healthier option because natural sugars are metabolized by the body more efficiently than the refined sugars found in some concentrated powders.
+If you’re in the mood for a frozen treat, a smoothie made from actual fruit is a healthier option because natural sugars are metabolized by the Healthy Body more efficiently than the refined sugars found in some concentrated powders.
 For those who find an iced tea most refreshing, Williams recommends pairing cold black or green tea with a small amount of juice and limiting consumption to one cup a day.